Television production coordinator

 Media experience is crucial.
 It's possible to gain experience from your course, university television unit or filmmaking society.
 Volunteering on a local community film project or your local hospital radio station, entering media competitions, applying for awards and building up a portfolio of work will all help.

-Networking and persistence are vital for hearing about opportunities.
-You may need to contact companies a number of times to ask about work experience or jobs.
+Networking is vital to seek out opportunities, so be persistent, follow up leads and politely press for responses wherever possible.
+You may need to contact companies multiple times to ask about work experience or jobs.
 The timing of your application and their recruitment needs will affect whether you're successful.
 Getting work experience within a production company or local TV station will give you the skills that employers require but will also allow you to find out about potential internal vacancies.

 Keep an eye out for work experience placements at the BBC.
 They offer a limited number of work experience placements from time to time, but competition is fierce.
 Channel 4 also has various work experience and training schemes, including apprenticeships.